Overview

 The work frames movement as an interactive experience rather than as a dry compliance task.

-More platform-minded than a pure art piece, with room for broader therapeutic and wellness applications.
+Built with room for broader therapeutic and wellness applications.

 Challenge